 Career transitions: an empirical examination of second career of military retirees

-Vigoda-Gadot, Eran, Baruch, Yehuda and Grimland, Shmuel (2010) Career transitions: an empirical examination of second career of military retirees.
+Vigoda-Gadot, Eran and Baruch, Yehuda and Grimland, Shmuel (2010) Career transitions: an empirical examination of second career of military retirees.
 Public Personnel Management, 39 (4). pp. 379-404.
 ISSN 0091-0260

 Full text is not in this repository.

 retirees from military and civilian defense organizations in Israel, our results indicate that preparations for retirement, social capital, perception of organizational politics in the new working place and work-family conflict are related to the dependent variables and affect the retiree’s success in their second career.
 In addition, organizational commitment was found to serve as a mediator in these relationships.
 Implications for theory of career development and change, as

-|Research Areas:||Business > Leadership, Work and Organisation|
+|Research Areas:||A. > Business School > Leadership, Work and Organisations|

-|Deposited On:||11 Apr 2011 05:51|
+|Date Deposited:||11 Apr 2011 05:51|

 Actions (login required)